RavindraChherke/Stripe-module-for-Appcelerator-Titanium-iOS-and-Android/stripe_android/documentation/index.md

-# stripe_ios Module
+# stripe_Android Module

 ## Description

-This is a wrapper around the Stripe iOS SDK It is used to send payment card details to the Stripe  and return a Single Use Token for use in your server-side.
+This is a wrapper around the Stripe Android SDK It is used to send payment card details to the Stripe  and return a Single Use Token for use in your server-side.

 You can create your own user interface and use this module for getting token from Stripe.

-## Accessing the stripe_ios Module
+## Accessing the stripe_Android Module

 To access this module from JavaScript, you would do the following:

-    var stripe_ios = require("com.ravindra.stripe");
+    var stripe_Android = require("com.ravindra.stripe");

-The stripe_ios variable is a reference to the Module object.
+The stripe_Android variable is a reference to the Module object.

 ## Reference